nevzatgunay/ng/README.md

 ### How to Develop

-After cloning, on the root folder, type `node ng.js`
+After cloning, on the root folder, type `node nevzatgunay.js`

 ### How to Use

-In the terminal, type `npx ng`
+In the terminal, type `npx nevzatgunay`

 ### Used Technologies